 And know the place for the first time.

-Well, where did you expect to find it?
-Only you can verify your own existence.
-You and you alone have to be the one to witness that you or God or anything indeed exists, or not.
+Well, where would one expect to find it?
+You and I are the only ones who can verify our own existence.
+Individually, we each alone have to know and be the witness as to whether we ourselves or God or anything at all indeed exists, or not.

-Sri Ramakrishna Paramahansa (beneath whose feet my heart yearns to be extinguished) said that knowledge is a thorn we use to remove the thorn of ignorance, but then having done so, we can throw both away, having no need for either.
+However, although knowledge might be a means to an end, it is not an end in itself.
+Sri Ramakrishna Paramahansa (beneath whose feet my heart yearns to be extinguished) said that knowledge is a thorn we use to remove the thorn of ignorance, but then having done so, we can throw them both away, having no need for either.

-Nevertheless, speaking of thorny things, if we are still looking for enlightenment or God - if it still seems dark – the question is, how to see and be that light?
+Meanwhile, speaking of thorny things, if we are still looking for enlightenment or God - if it still seems dark – the question is, how to see the light?